daaaaande/auto_find_circ/README.md

+## or start auto_automaker.pl with inputfile1 inputfile2 and samplename table, separated by qq{\t}
+head infiles_for_auto_automaker.pl:
+lineonefile linetwofile samplename1
+lineonefile2  linetwofile2  samplename2
+>> auto_automaker.pl is just a small wrapper for find_circ_auto.pl, wich in return is a wrapper for test2.pl and steptwo.pl wich are in return are scripts to simplify find_circ

+- keep in mind that all mentioned files need to be in the current wdir to be able to work as expected
-* directories of mapping files for all scripts need to be changed for each environment*
+- directories of mapping files for all scripts need to be changed for each environment*

+## runtime
+ so far with intel Xeon 12 - core CPU it takes about 3 hours per sample to proceed until steptwo is finished